-Proposition 64, or better known as the Adult Use of Marijuana Act, permits adult Californians, over the age of 21 years of age, to possess, transport and purchase up to 28.5 grams of the psychotropic drug for recreational use only.
+Proposition 64, better known as the Adult Use of Marijuana Act, permits adult Californians, over the age of 21 years of age, to possess, transport, and purchase up to 28.5 grams of psychotropic drugs for recreational use only.

 With the passing of Proposition 64, California law enforcement will need to become creative when it comes to testing drivers who have opted to operate a motor vehicle while under the influence of cannabis, especially since pot can linger in one’s bloodstream for a significant amount of time after the last use.